chantelwetzel-noaa/data_summary/doc/_main.md

 # Bocaccio
  The most recent assessment of Bocaccio was a update assessment conducted in 2017.
 Across available data, Bocaccio have been observed and sampled generally by both commercial and recreational fisheries and the NWFSC WCGBT and HKL surveys.

  Across all years of available data, commercial fisheries have collected a total of 76,324 length observations, 6,421 age readings, and 46,113 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 16,184 length observations, 181 age readings, and 4,805 otoliths that are available to be aged.
-In California, since 2000, a total of 10,975 length observations, 181 age readings, and 1,559 otoliths have been collected In Oregon, since 2000, a total of 3,356 length observations, 0 age readings, and 3,246 otoliths have been collected In Washington, since 2000, a total of 1,853 length observations, 0 age readings, and 0 otoliths have been collected
+In California, since 2000, a total of 10,975 length observations, 181 age readings, and 1,559 otoliths have been collected.
+In Oregon, since 2000, a total of 3,356 length observations, 0 age readings, and 3,246 otoliths have been collected.
+In Washington, since 2000, a total of 1,853 length observations, 0 age readings, and 0 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 44,876 length observations, 0 age readings, and 343 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 44,672 length observations, 0 age readings, and 343 otoliths that are available to be aged.
-In California, since 2003, a total of 43,900 length observations, 0 age readings, and 103 otoliths have been collected In Oregon, since 2003, a total of 395 length observations, 0 age readings, and 0 otoliths have been collected In Washington, since 2003, a total of 377 length observations, 0 age readings, and 240 otoliths have been collected
+In California, since 2003, a total of 43,900 length observations, 0 age readings, and 103 otoliths have been collected.
+In Oregon, since 2003, a total of 395 length observations, 0 age readings, and 0 otoliths have been collected.
+In Washington, since 2003, a total of 377 length observations, 0 age readings, and 240 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 8,878 length observations, 2,855 age readings, and 2,725 otoliths that are available to be aged.
 Across all years of available data, the NWFSC HKL survey has collected a total of 16,429 length observations, 0 age readings, and 11,983 otoliths that are available to be aged.